Who are we?

 to ask us.

-The choir member in question had asked us to sing the South African song Shosholoza at her funeral because she enjoyed the song so much.
-The song was sung at Nelson Mandela's funeral in 2013.
+The choir member in question had asked us to sing the Southern African song Shosholoza at her funeral because she enjoyed the song so much.
+The late South African president Nelson Mandela spoke about how he sung it during his imprisonment and it was sung at his funeral in 2013.
 We were pleased to be able to do so despite the

 sadness of the occasion.